wolfy-42/simu-documentation/documentation/05_User_Guide.md

 dev/sim/scripts_config/config_cmd_line_options_default.tcl
 ```

-All vendor files follow a similar structure having identical compile/simulate calls.
-The only more significant exception is the HLS config file since the HLS simulation flow is significantly different compared to the rest of the HDL compile/simulate flows.
+All vendor files follow a similar structure having identical compile/simulate calls (only one for now but Mentor also has HLS compiles that can be added here).
+The HLS config file is quite different from the HDL config file since the HLS simulation flow is significantly different compared to the rest of the HDL compile/simulate flows.

-## 5.2 SIMU HLS Flow and Configuration

-### HLS Flow Paths Configuration

-There are several paths that have to be configured before the environment can be used:

-1. Paths in the general sim/scripts folder
-2. Paths in the sim/test-cases folder
-3. Paths in build/scripts folder

-### HLS Flow Options Configuration

-The HLS Vitis project is created from TCL sources in every run.
-The project that is run for simulation, synthesis or export is a Vitis project that can be open in Vitis GUI after the run.
-The Vitis project is deleted before every new run unless that is disabled in the configuration file.

-If the Vitis project deleting option is disabled before the new run, the designer has to pay attention not to have conflicting residual configurations in the Vitis design from the previous run because the project creation scripts will overwrite some settings.

-### HLS Test-cases, test-benches, HLS Configuration

-### HLS Regression Configuration

 ## 5.3 Run Single Test-Case (TC) simulation